-It involves two parts: the technical side and the organisational side.
+It involves two parts: the technical side and the organizational side.
 The technical side requires adding a translation framework into the platform and setting up a process for people to come in and translate strings.
 We're talking to someone in the next few days to start work on that and find the right framework.
-The organisational side involves getting a group of translators together to help out on the endeavour and having a targeted translation methodology.
+The organizational side involves getting a group of translators together to help out on the endeavour and having a targeted translation methodology.

 In the long term, the goal is to have a dedicated website where the community can help translate, and upvote the best translations.
 We'll then pull these into the app.

 There will be one official community per city, which will have dedicated moderators.
 The community is more than just a group; they have moderation duties, and moderation duties are divided up depending on geographical locations.

 Anyone can make a group for a city, but ultimately moderation will fall with the moderators for that city's official community.

 Answered by Itsi and Aapeli, with comments from others.